The Meaning of Beef

 Beef has also gotten a bad rap among health professionals and environmental advocates, who point to heart disease and the large carbon footprint of the beef industry.
 Dr. Neal Barnard once said, “The beef industry has contributed to more American deaths than all the wars of this century, all natural disasters, and all automobile accidents combined.”
 Ecologist James Lovelock said,” If we gave up eating beef we would have roughly 20 to 30 times more land for food than we have now. “

-But still, there is hardly anything I love more than a rib-eye grilled rare over goals.
-You just don’t have to eat so much of it,or as frequently.
+Call me irresponsible, but there is hardly anything I love more than a rib-eye grilled rare over goals.
+You just don’t have to eat so much of it, or as frequently.
 And what you eat should be grass-fed and locally sourced; because the mass produced stuff has little taste and comes from cows that did not have a happy life.

 So let’s assume that you do have that perfect, responsibility grown, big, thick, juicy cut of beef.
 This is what I would suggest you consider doing to it.